kshestop/DCMD/README.md

 # DCMD

 ## Data process
-To apply DCMD to a real microbiome data, /implementation/data_propocess.R is used to propocess the raw data and generate the training and test set.
+implementation/data_propocess.R is used to propocess the raw data and generate the training and test set.

-## Run and comparison
+## Implementation
-Run /implementation/real_cancer.R for one fold.
+To implemente DCMD to real data, run implementation/real_cancer.R for one fold.

-To run 10 fold parallel in a cluster, you can submit /implementation/realdata_submit.sh
+To run 10 fold parallel, submit /implementation/realdata_submit.sh in the cluster.

 # DCMD: Distance-based Classification Using Mixture Distributions on Microbiome Data